 Rituals for “moving the earth” are commonly performed all over China.
 This one was conducted by a single local priest depicting talismans and burning yellow paper memorials, as a sheep was slaughtered (lingsheng 领牲).
 In the brief video, at some distance one can see an altar table, around which a shawm band stands to play.

 Some may be content to seize on the story to demonize the CCP (which is fair enough, as far as it goes).
 But again, just as with the Daoist ritual for the football match, what is more notable is the intelligent rebuttals of the po-faced official stance that are already appearing online and in the media—if not yet on a par with the protests that greeted the Pingyi funeral clampdown.
 Most authoritative essays come from the brilliant Tao Jin, and on WeChat here; doubtless there will be more.
-Here’s a critique from a leading Daoist priest, only marred by introducing a confused angle of indigenous and foreign religions (mute the soundtrack!
-What are they thinking?!):
+A critique from a leading Daoist priest, marred by introducing a confused angle of indigenous and foreign religions, has evaporated from the void.

 So it’s another storm in a teacup.
 Local rituals are performed all over China (including, magnificently, Shanghai).
 The problem here was merely that the CCP shouldn’t be seen to be promoting “superstition”—so it’s a healthy sign that the online community rallies round to observe that by the CCP’s own terms it’s no longer considered as such, and to stress the depth of “Daoist culture” that the Party itself now propounds.
 The authorities’ kneejerk reaction can only entrench people’s “belief” in the laws on religious freedom.
 The popular message is clearly: don’t mess with the Traditional Culture of the Chinese Peoples!

 It’s also a reminder that Gansu must be one of the most fertile sites for research on household Daoist ritual!